plumed/plumed.github.io/masterclass.md

 Participants are expected to run the exercises using their computing resources.
 For most of the classes, a laptop with Linux or MacOS will be sufficient.
 However, for some classes access to a reasonable workstation will be required.
 The required software will be provided on a [conda channel](https://anaconda.org/plumed).

-Participants will have access to a dedicated [Slack](https://slack.com/) organization, where they will be able to interact with lecturers and with other participants during the week.
-Presentations will be done over [Zoom](https://zoom.us/).
-The number of participants will be kept low so as to favor interactions.

 __How to apply__